 Make the gochujang pizza sauce:

-- Stir together all ingredients in a medium sized bowl.
+- Stir together all ingredients in a medium-sized bowl.

 Assemble the pizza:

 - Preheat your oven to 450 degrees.
-Line the bottom (back side) of two baking sheets with parchment paper.
+Line the bottom (backside) of two baking sheets with parchment paper.
 Divide the pizza dough into 4 pieces and pull apart to shape into rough circles.
 Place 2 pizzas on each of the prepared baking sheets.

-- Divide the pizza sauce between the pizzas then top with the pulled pork, pineapple, mozarella, and red onions.
+- Divide the pizza sauce between the pizzas then top with the pulled pork, pineapple, mozzarella, and red onions.
 Bake for 10 minutes, or until the pizza is hot and bubbling and the crust is golden brown.

 - Top with cilantro and a drizzle of the kimchi mayo.
 Save the rest of the kimchi mayo for dipping your crust.